How to choose a solar-powered pond pump

 Solar-powered pond pumps either have a separate rectangular solar panel that sits up to five metres away from the pump at the poolside, or an integrated panel in the middle of a self-contained solar-powered floating fountain, which sits on the water surface.

-The larger the panel, the more watts of energy it can create to power the pump.
+The larger the panel, the more watts of solar panel energy it can create to power the pump.
 Solar-powered fountain pumps range in flow rate from about 150 litres per hour (lph,) to 1600lph.
 That equates to a fountain jet about 20cm high at 150lph up to 1.8 metres high for a 1600lph model.
-But these are quoted as maximums on the brightest of days, with a brand new pump and no clogging.
+But these are quoted as maximums on the brightest of days, with a brand new fountain pump and no clogging.

 Choose the largest model with the most litres per hour, the largest solar panel (or even two solar panels,) and a lithium battery to avoid disappointment.